auth0/Auth0.swift/README.md

 ```
 </details>

-> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a Refresh Token from Auth0.
+> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a refresh token from Auth0.

 #### Retrieve stored user information

-The stored [ID Token](https://auth0.com/docs/security/tokens/id-tokens) contains a copy of the user information at the time of authentication (or renewal, if the credentials were renewed).
+The stored [ID token](https://auth0.com/docs/security/tokens/id-tokens) contains a copy of the user information at the time of authentication (or renewal, if the credentials were renewed).
 That user information can be retrieved from the Keychain synchronously, without checking if the credentials expired.

 ```swift
 let user = credentialsManager.user